 The port of Marsala has always been a crucial hub since the time of the Phoenicians, who first introduced viticulture to Sicily.
 Then came the Greeks and Romans, but Marsala wines always remained in vogue, thanks to their innate strength due to an impressive sugar content.

-The practice of tanning wines, added to cooked must and then evaporate them, dates back to Roman times.
-At the end of 1700 the merchant Woodhouse, decided to send some barrels of Marsala wine to England, but to prevent the wine from deteriorating, he added a good dose of brandy.
+The practice of tanning wines by adding them to cooked must and then evaporating them dates back to Roman times.
+At the end of 1700, the merchant Woodhouse decided to send some barrels of Marsala wine to England, but to prevent the wine from deteriorating, he added a good dose of brandy.

 From that moment the myth was born and Marsala has become over the years one of the most sought after and successful fortified wines.